foniod/foniod.org/src/content/docs/getting-started.md

 # Getting Started

-To get started with ingraind, you will need a Linux-based system.
+To get started with foniod, you will need a Linux-based system.
 Generally, any recent release of a modern distribution will work fine.